 Directly perceptible risks are "managed" instinctively; our ability to cope with them has been built into us by evolution - contemplation of animal behaviour suggests that it has evolved in non-human species as well.
-Our method of coping is intuitive; we do not conduct a formal probabilistic risk assessment before we cross the road.
+Our method of coping is intuitive; everyone ducks if they see something that might hit them, without first doing a formal probabilistic risk assessment.
 There is now abundant evidence, particularly with respect to directly perceived risks on the road, that risk compensation, sometimes referred to as offsetting behaviour, accompanies the introduction of safety measures.
-Statistics for death by accident and violence, perhaps the best available aggregate indicator of the way in which societies cope with directly perceived risk, display a stubborn resistance, over many decades, to the efforts of safety regulators to reduce them.
+Statistics for death by accident and violence, perhaps the best available aggregate indicator of the way in which societies cope with directly perceived risk, display a stubborn resistance, over many decades, to the efforts of safety regulators to reduce them2.